BJaroszkowski/microservices-demo/README.md

 All docker containers can be started using `start.sh` script.
+Docker and docker-compose are required to run the demo.
 Moreover, for debugging purposes, they will expose their services on the localhost on the following ports: